Ways of Working

 Quaker Service Sweden (QSS)

 QSS is part of the Religious Society of Friends in Sweden, but is financially independent of that body.
-QSS supports various organisations and projects in Bangladesh, Burundi, Ethiopia, Georgia, Palestine and Russia.
+QSS supports various organisations and projects in Bangladesh, Burundi, Ethiopia, Georgia and Palestine.

 QUNO: Quaker United Nations Office